Skip to main content

 • Node.js running: node app.js

-• XO Platform: click Talk to Bot (bottom-right corner of any page)
+• Platform: click Talk to Bot (bottom-right corner of any page)

 3. After the Flight Search dialog starts, webhook messages are exchanged between the third-party web service and the BotKit SDK.